expressots/expresso-site-doc/docs/overview/providers.md

 # Providers

-From the perspective of clean architecture, **Providers** are responsible for providing data and/or mechanics to higher-level components in the system, such as Use Cases or Presenters, and they can abstract the details of how the data/mechanic is actually retrieved, stored or executed.
-This abstraction enables the system to easily switch between different data sources/providers without affecting the higher-level components.
+From the perspective of the ExpressoTS Architecture, `Providers` are responsible for supplying data and/or mechanics to the application, abstracting the details of how the data/mechanic is actually implemented.
+This abstraction aligned with the Dependency Injection Container enables the developer to easily switch between different data sources/providers without affecting the other parts of the application as they are decoupled.

+Providers can be implemented as classes or functions.
+They are typically replaceable components make use of infrastructure components, for example databases, authorization modules, email systems and etc.

+## Provider goal

-Providers can be implemented as classes or functions, and they typically make use of infrastructure components such as databases, web services, or file systems to actually retrieve or store data, and perform other tasks.
-The goal of a Provider is to encapsulate all the details of these lower-level components and present a simple, high-level interface to the rest of the system.
+The goal of a Provider is to encapsulate all the details of the "replaceable" components and present a simple, high-level interface to the rest of the system.

 In the context of dependency injection, providers are used to decouple the creation and configuration of objects from their use, which allows for easier testing, maintainability, and scalability of the codebase.
 By using providers to manage dependencies, developers can avoid tightly coupling components together and instead focus on the high-level design of the system.